ErpNetDocs/tech/modules/logistics/inventory/inventory-control/planned-reconcile.md

 [!]Note:
 The platform retains information about ongoing **Planned Reconciliations** persistently, even if you navigate away from the page or close the platform entirely.

+# Calculate reconciliation based on the counts

+The "Calculate reconciliation based on the counts" function consolidates product quantities from the Counts panel of a reconciliation order into summarized lines in the Lines panel.

+It ensures that products counted in the same store and product group are either summed up or represented with a zero quantity, depending on the reconciliation type (Partial or Full).

+For more information, you can read our [article](https://docs.erp.net/tech/modules/logistics/inventory/how-to/reconciliation-based-counts.html) on the subject.